 Pulpit is one of Norway's most visited nature attractions.
 Both the spectacular views, the impressive shape, but also the good accessibility from Preikestolhytta are probably important reasons why this place has become so popular.

-Pulpit (Pulpit) is a mountain plateau on the north side of the Lysefjord in Ryfylke in Rogaland.
-Pulpit Rock is one of Norway's most visited natural attractions.
-Both the spectacular views, the imposing shape, but also the good availability of Preikestolhytta is enough important reasons why this place has become so popular.
+Preikestolen (Prekestolen) is a mountain plateau on the north side of Lysefjorden in Ryfylket in Rogaland.
+The pulpit is one of Norway's most visited nature attractions.
+Both the spectacular view, the impressive shape, but also the good accessibility from Preikestolhytta are probably important reasons why this place has become so popular.

 The plateau is almost entirely flat and is about 25 25 mx m wide.
 It rises about 600 m and from here you have a wonderful view over the Lysefjord and the surrounding areas.